 RTOS-Based Development involves using a Real-Time Operating System (RTOS) to efficiently manage and execute tasks with precise timing.

-• Best for: Complex tasks needing multitasking and real-time performance, like automotive or medical systems.
+- Best for: Difficult applications that require multitasking and real-time functionality, such as automotive or medical systems.

 3. Embedded Linux Development: